RickStrahl/Westwind.Globalization/Readme.md

 ### How the database Providers work
-This library implements a custom .NET ResourceManager and ASP.NET ResourceProvider that are tied to a database provider interface.
-(although you can implement non-data providers as well).
+This library implements a custom .NET `ResourceManager` and ASP.NET `ResourceProvider` (for .NET 4.x) that are tied to a database provider interface (although you can implement non-data providers as well).
 This means you  can access resources using the same mechanisms that you use with standard Resx Resources in your .NET applications.
-It also means although resources are initially loaded from the database for the first load of each ResourceSet. .NET then caches resources for each individual ResourceSet and locale the same way that Resx resources are read from the assembly resources and then cached.
+It also means although resources are initially loaded from the database for the first load of each `ResourceSet`. .NET then caches resources for each individual `ResourceSet` and locale the same way that Resx resources are read from the assembly resources and then cached.

-**The database is hit only for the first read of a given ResourceSet/Locale combination - not every resource access hits the database!**
+> The database is hit only for the first read of a given ResourceSet/Locale combination - not every resource access hits the database!

-The DbResourceManager can be used in any type of .NET application using the `DbRes` class methods, generated strongly typed classes, or using the Resource Manager directly.
+The `DbResourceManager` can be used in any type of .NET application using the `DbRes` or `DbResInstance` class methods, generated strongly typed classes, or using the Resource
+Manager directly.
 The DbResourceProvider classes can be used in ASP.NET applications - especially for WebForms with support for local and global resources, implicit resources and control meta tags.
-MVC applications typically use the ResourceManager with strongly typed resources or the `DbRes` classes or by exporting resources back into RESX
+MVC applications typically use the ResourceManager with strongly typed resources or the
+`DbRes` classes or by exporting resources back into RESX.

-Underneath the .NET providers lies a the Westwind.Globalization data access layer (IDbResourceDataManager) that provides the data interface to provide access to various providers.
-The default provider uses SQL Server as a data source with additional providers available for MySql, SqLite and SqlCompact.
+Underneath the .NET providers lies a the `Westwind.Globalization` data access layer (IDbResourceDataManager) that provides the data interface to provide access to various providers.
+The default provider uses **SQL Server** as a data source with additional providers available for **MySql**, **SqLite** and **SqlCompact**.
 This API is accessed by the Resource Provider and Resource Manager implementations to read the resources from the database.

 Additionally the API can be directly accessed to provide resource access, and the DbRes helper class provides very easy access to these resources using the DbRes.T() method which can be thought of as a high level translation method.

 This interface is also directly accessible and allows your code as well as support code like the UI Web Resource editor to easily access and manipulate resources in real-time at runtime.

 This library includes quite a proliferation of classes most of it due to the implementation requirements for the .NET providers which require implementation of a host of interface based classes for customization.

 There are three distinct resource access mechanisms supported:

 * ASP.NET Resource Provider (best used with WebForms)
-* .NET Resource Manager and strongly typed resources (Non-Web apps, and or MVC apps where you already use Resx)
+* .NET Resource Manager and strongly typed resources (Non-Web apps, ASP.NET Core, classic MVC apps or anywhere where you already use Resx)
-* Direct Db Provider access using DbRes helper (easiest overall - works everywhere)
+* Direct Db Provider access using `DbRes` and `DbResInstance` helpers
+(easiest overall - works everywhere)

 ## Running the Sample Application
 To run the sample application you have to set up a database to provide the resources.
 The following assumes you are using the default configuration which uses SQL Server and a database named *Localizations* - you can  change this via web.config settings (see the following section for more details).